 4ch-c.
 The CHF acknowledges by sending Charging Data Response [Update].

-NOTE: The charging ID in V-SMF has the value of Home provided charging ID.
-Editor’ Note: which parameter is used on step 4 to convey the home provided charging ID is ffs.
+In subcequent charging data request sent from V-SMF to VCHF, the charging ID Information element has the value of Home provided charging ID, and the Home provided charging ID Information element is not provided.